Home

 King of the Wild Frontier!

-Many fun-filled afternoons were spent by my best friend and I as we tramped though the fields and woods on our farm taming our own Wild Frontier while playing Davy Crockett and Georgie Russel.
+Many fun-filled afternoons were spent with my best friend as we tramped though the hay fields and woods on our farm taming our own Wild Frontier, while sometimes arguing who got to play Davy Crockett.

-Silver screen star Garry Cooper of "High Noon" fame also made a brief appearance, but it was more for the adults as most kids were puzzled about his identity, though he seemed somewhat familiar; he just wasn't as recognizable to the younger set as the 50s TV cowboys were.
+Silver screen star Garry Cooper of "High Noon" fame also made a cameo appearance, but it was more for the adults as most kids in the audience were puzzled about his identity, though he seemed somewhat familiar; he just wasn't as recognizable to the younger set as the TV cowboys were.

-This feature length movie was marvelous fun for a kid in the 50s.
-Today, it's a virtual time capsule of Western heroes from the 50s.
-Does it ever bring back memories.
+This feature length movie was marvelous fun for kids in the 1950s, and today it's a virtual time capsule of yesterday's Western heroes.
+Does it ever bring back memories!

 Writing this piece certainly brought back lots of happy memories.
-I hope reading it stirred pleasant memories for you.
+I hope you enjoyed reading it.

-And after all these years, I still love Westerns.
+And after all these years, thanks to the Internet, I still love to watch those classic TV Westerns!

 Average Rating starstarstarstarstar